What is a Homebuyers Survey?

 A homebuyers survey will cover the following points:

 - Woodworm and rot

 - Walls and floors

 - Roof space: Full inspection of the roof

-A Homebuyers Survey can be used for any type of property, from a standalone house to a flat.
+A homebuyers survey can be used for most types of property, from a standalone house to a flat.
 It's the most popular type of survey for home buyers as it's detailed enough to highlight any major issues but doesn’t cost as much as a more thorough report.

 For this reason, it's best suited for buildings that do not have any obvious issues or buildings that are not high risk, unlike old or period properties.
-For higher risk properties, it's worth using a more comprehensive survey that will give you a better idea of any costly or potentially costly issues within the building.
+For higher-risk properties, it's worth using a more comprehensive survey such as the building survey that will give you a better idea of any costly or potentially costly issues within the building.

-The price of a Homebuyers Survey starts from around £350 for properties worth up to £99,000.
-Though the cost of a Homebuyer Survey will vary depending on the size of the property as well as other factors, it typically costs around £500 for a house priced between £100,000 and £249,000.
+The UK average cost of a homebuyers survey is £500 for a house priced between £100,000 and £249,000, though can be as cheap as £350 for properties worth up to £99,000.
+Homebuyer survey costs will vary depending on the size of the property as well as other factors,

 Like most aspects of moving house, it's always worth getting quotes from surveyors in order to get the best price for you.
 However, when doing this it is important to make sure that all those contacted are established and RICS regulated.
 To know when you need a surveyor as well as factoring in the other costs of moving home, you should use a moving checklist to help.